top of page

 9. Exhibitors may choose to have their exhibits auctioned.
 The exhibitor is responsible to be sure that those fish are bagged and properly labeled after judging is completed, as well as being registered for the auction according to the auction rules.

-12. Arts and Crafts Class Rules: All entries in this class must be aquatic related and be original work of the exhibitor
+11. Arts and Crafts Classes Rules: All entries in these classes must be aquatic related and be original work of the exhibitor

 Equipment

 1. Containers: All non-photography/arts & crafts entries will be displayed in flat-sided containers.
 All containers shall be bare.
 Plants or decorations are not allowed.
-For Class 46 (Aquatic Plants), plants such as ferns or moss are permitted to be attached to rock or wood.
+For the Aquatic Plants class, plants such as ferns or moss are permitted to be attached to rock or wood.
 ACLC and CCY will have a limited supply of containers for pre-registered travelers which must be requested during registration to be reserved.
 Please note on registration form how many you will need and what size (20T, 10, or 3).
+The first registrants to pre-register online will have priority for tank availability.
+In the event that the clash depletes their tank supply, registrants will be notified of the requirement to bring their own.

 2. Air: the show committee will provide air to within four feet of all exhibits.
-Exhibitors are to supply their own air stones.
-Sponges are optional.
+Exhibitors are to supply their own air stones or sponges.
 There will be no open-air lines.

 3. Stands: Tables will be provided for all exhibits 3 gallons to 10 gallons.
 Exhibits over 10 gallons will require their own stands.
 Exhibits are not permitted to sit on the floor.